Lauki Chana Dal Recipe

 Replace ghee with any cooking oil to make this dal vegan.
 The remaining ingredients are vegan-friendly.

-Skip adding asafetida to make a gluten-free version of this lentil curry.
+Skip adding asafetida to make this lentil curry gluten-free.

 Chana Lauki Dal can be stored in an airtight container in the fridge for 3 to 4 days.

 Reheat it in a pan or microwave before serving again.
-If you find that it has become too thick after refrigerating, add hot water and adjust the consistency as needed.
+If it becomes too thick after refrigeration, add hot water and adjust the consistency as needed.

 You can also freeze it for up to 3 months.
 Thaw, reheat, and serve.